AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 $$$redirectAbort

-Cask provides some convenient helpers `cask.Redirect` and `cask.Abort` which you can return; these are simple wrappers around `cask.Request`, and simply set up the relevant headers or status code for you.
+Gask provides some convenient helpers `gask.Redirect` and `gask.Abort` which you can return; these are simple wrappers around `gask.Request`, and simply set up the relevant headers or status code for you.

 ## HTML Rendering

-Cask doesn't come bundled with HTML templating functionality, but it makes it really easy to use community-standard libraries like [Scalatags](https://github.com/lihaoyi/scalatags) to render your HTML.
+Gask doesn't come bundled with HTML templating functionality, but it makes it really easy to use community-standard libraries like [Scalatags](https://github.com/lihaoyi/scalatags) to render your HTML.
 Simply adding the relevant `ivy"com.lihaoyi::scalatags:0.9.1"` dependency to your